ibm-cloud-docs/watson-knowledge-studio/create-advanced-rules-model.md

     1. In the **Extractors** pane, right-click an extractor category, or right-click a single view under an extractor category.
 Click **Export**.
     1. If you want the model to be able to analyze HTML content and output spans over the HTML tags in {{site.data.keyword.nlushort}}, select **Enable Detagging**.
     1. Enter the **Name of file**, then click **OK**.

+    Exporting a model from a Category, if multiple concepts internally use the same names for one or more output views, is expected to fail when deploying to {{site.data.keyword.discoveryshort}} or {{site.data.keyword.nlushort}}.

 ### Uploading an advanced rules model to other services
 {: #uploading-to-other-services}